faxu/onnxruntime/docs/how-to/mobile.md

 A minimal build can be used with any ORT format model, provided that the kernels for the operators used in the model were included in the build.
 I.e., the custom build provides a set of kernels, and if that set satisfies a given ORT format model's needs, the model can be loaded and executed.

-## Steps to create model and minimal build
+## Create model and minimal build

 You will need a script from the ONNX Runtime repository and to also perform a custom build, so you will need to clone the repository locally.
-See [here](./build.html#prerequisites) for initial steps.
+See [here](./build-inferencing.html#prerequisites) for initial steps.

 The directory the ONNX Runtime repository was cloned into is referred to as `<ONNX Runtime repository root>` in this documentation.

 Once you have cloned the repository, perform the following steps to create a minimal build of ONNX Runtime that is model specific:

 ### 1. Create ORT format model and configuration file with required operators
+{: .no_toc }

 We will use a helper python script to convert ONNX format models into ORT format models, and to create the configuration file for use with the minimal build.